sumeetgupta9696/MovieTheaterSeating/README.md

 > javac movieTheaterSeating\ *.java

-3. Run the program with command line arguements including input filepath and output filepath.
+3. Run the program with command line arguements mandatorily including input filepath and output filepath.
 Below is the sample command:

 > java movieTheaterSeating.Movie <Input filepath> <Output filepath>

 4. Check the Output filepath for generated output.

+5. For testing, change the input file path based on test cases and check the generated output file path.
+Check the tests folder for references.

 ### Assumptions

-  1. As per given information, I have defaulted the theater arrangement for 10 rows and 20 seats which can be changed as per convenience.
-The rows are named starting from A till J and seats are columned numbering 1 to 20.
-So seat number are like A1, B1,..., J1.
+  1. As per the given information, I have defaulted the theater arrangement for 10 rows and 20 seats which can be changed as per convenience.
+The rows are named starting from A till J, and seats are columned, 1 to 20.
+So seat numbers are like A1, B1,..., J1.
-  2. The customer satisfaction is assumed to have priority given to middle seats and reservtaion should be made in group seated together in single row but can be split if middle rows have available seats.
-The rows in front of screen and last from screen have less priority then middle ones.
+  2. customer satisfaction is assumed to prioritize middle seats, and reservations should be made in a group seated in a single row.
+Still, they can be split if middle rows have available seats.
+The rows in front of the screen and last from the screen have less priority than the middle ones.
-  3. For the purpose of public safety, I have assumned that a buffer of three seats and one row is required.
+  3. For the purpose of public safety, I have assumed that a buffer of three seats and one row is required.
-  4. Seats are allotted starting from the row's left seats available to increase the number of persons who can be seated based on public safety purpose.
+  4. Seats are allotted starting from the row's left seats available to increase the number of persons who can be seated based on public safety purposes.
-  5. If the theater is unable to reserve seats for the entire group in a single row, the group will be divided.
+  5. If the theater cannot reserve seats for the entire group in a single row, the group will be divided.
 We will then begin filling the rows with the largest capacity first, reducing the size of the group.
 Once the group can be crammed into a single row, we'll go with the row closest to the center.